-93 Flooding occurred due to runoff from each of the Brisbane, Bremer and Lockyer Valley catchments.
-Looking at the total volume of the flood event between the dates 9-16th January 2011, Wivenhoe Dam releases accounted for 59%, Lockyer Creek and other tributaries upstream of Mt Crosby accounted for 27% and the Bremer River accounted for approximately 10% during this period.
-However the bulk of this flood volume was released after the flood peak, thereby providing flood mitigation benefits.
-With regards to contribution to the flood peak, from Moggil to the Port Office the proportion of peak flow contributed by Wivenhoe Dam and non-Wivenhoe Dam sources was roughly equivalent.
+88 Flooding occurred due to runoff from each of the Brisbane, Bremer and Lockyer Valley catchments.
+Looking at the total volume of the flood event, between the dates 9-16th January 2011, Wivenhoe Dam releases accounted for 59%, Lockyer Creek and other tributaries upstream of Mt Crosby accounted for 27% and the Bremer River accounted for approximately 10%.
+From Moggil to the Port Office the proportion of flow contributed by Wivenhoe Dam and non-Wivenhoe Dam sources was roughly equivalent.